songbinliu/updatePod/scheduler.md

- # notes of the pattern Kubernetes scheduling patterns #
+ # Experiments about Kubernetes scheduling policy #
  Before reading the code of Kubernetes ApiServer and kubelete, some experiments are done to have a initial understanding of Kubernetes scheduling policies.